philippweder/philippweder.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my personal website!
+Hi there!
+Welcome to my personal website.

+I am a PhD student at the Chair for Numerical Methods and Simulation at EPFL under the supervision of Prof. Annalisa Buffa.
+I work on isogeometric analysis and analysis aware defeaturing.